Anal hygiene: Toilet paper

+Western world and Sub-Saharan Africa

 In some cultures—such as many Western countries—cleaning after defecation is generally done with toilet paper only, until the person can bathe or shower.
 Toilet paper is considered a very important household commodity in Western culture, as illustrated by the panic buying of toilet paper in many Western countries during the COVID-19 pandemic.

 In some parts of the world, especially before toilet paper was available or affordable, the use of newspaper, telephone directory pages, or other paper products was common.
 In North America, the widely distributed Sears Roebuck catalog was also a popular choice until it began to be printed on glossy paper (at which point some people wrote to the company to complain).
 With flush toilets, using newspaper as toilet paper is likely to cause blockages.

 This practice continues today in parts of Africa; while rolls of toilet paper are readily available, they can be fairly expensive, prompting poorer members of the community to use newspapers.

 People suffering from hemorrhoids may find it more difficult to keep the anal area clean using only toilet paper and may prefer washing with water as well.

 Although wiping from front to back minimizes the risk of contaminating the urethra, the directionality of wiping varies based on sex, personal preference, and culture.

 Some people wipe their anal region standing while others wipe theirs sitting.